Templates Extended NEW v1.1.4

 At the bottom of the default

-extended settings panel is an additional button which will transfer all of your previous colors to the default template.
+extended settings panel is an additional unique button which will transfer all of your previous colors to the default template.

 You should only need to use this once, however, if in the future you change your defaults you can use this again to return to your original v1.1.3 default colors.